An Introduction to the Art of Computer Programming Using Python in the Age of Generative AI

 numbers = (0, 1, 2, 3, 4)

-# Functions that operate on immutable data return new data structures
+# Functions that operate on immutable data return NEW data structures

-def add_one_to_each(numbers):
+def add_one_to_each(nums):

 new_numbers = add_one_to_each(numbers)